pbchase/gnvpb/_posts/2020-02-21-more-play-days-at-halbrady.md

 ---
 <!--more-->

-As of Tuesday, February 25th, the Hal Brady Recreation Complex will have open play on two new days.
+As of Tuesday, 2/25/2020, the Hal Brady Recreation Complex will have open play on two new days.
 The new schedule has play Tuesday, Thursday, Saturday: 8:30 A.M. - 11 A.M.
 For all the details, see [Hal Brady Recreation Complex](/venues/halbrady/)